111AHMED/Touskiechatfront/front/README.md

-# TOUSKIE Chat - Next.js Version
+# Touskié Chat - Next.js Version

 This is a Next.js conversion of the original HTML/CSS/JS chat application.
 The application has been completely restructured into a modern React-based architecture with TypeScript support.